kabiromohd/airflow_task/README.md

 - Alerts: Email or Slack alerts on failures.

-- Logging: Detailed logging for debugging.
+- Logging: Detailed logging for debugging and code execution milestone

 ### Best Practices Implemented

 - Idempotence: Each row has a unique_id hash; duplicates are ignored using ON CONFLICT DO NOTHING.

-- Retries & Alerts: Tasks retry up to 3 times on failure.
+- Retries & Alerts: Tasks retry up to 2 times on failure.

 - Email alerts on failure: